HORATIO BRIGHT c1828 - 1906

 "January 8th 1917 - Sydney Broughton Halcomb, Lydgate Hall, Sheffield, a director of the firm Sanderson Brothers & Newbould who died at Beckenham, aged 52"

 It may well have been occupied only part of the year, but after his death it was then used as a boarding house, and after that, by the Conservative party for meetings of the "Young Britons", a party youth group.
-And then, like many other fine houses in Sheffield, it was demolished
+And then, like many other fine houses in Sheffield, it was allowed to deteriorate into derelict ruin.
+It was eventually demolished and a private housing estate was built on the land.

 And finally a letter in the Sheffield Daily Telegraph in 1933 gives an indication of Horatio in his prime!